---- The remnant of property number nine thousand seven hundred fifty-two (9,752), recorded at Page seventy-six (76), of volume one hundred fifty-one (151) of Ceiba, Registry of Property of Puerto Rico, Fajardo Section .--------As per the Registry of the Property, the Remnant is free from liens and encumbrances .---------THIRD: The Airport, the Conservation Zones, the Los Machos Three (3), the Hospital parcels and the Remnant resulted from deed of segregations and description of remnant, number ifive hundred seventy four (574), executed on eighth (8th) day of October, two thousand ten (2010), before Notary Public Raúl J. Vilá Sellés .--------FOURTH: The Government hereby reserves and constitutes a perpetual non-exclusive easement for the purpose of motor vehicle and pedestrian ingress and egress over upon and across the Airport parcel for the construction, repair, replacement, maintenance and operation of a twolane roadway, for the use and benefit of the Conservation Zones parcel, Los Machos Three (3) parcel, the Hospital Parcel and the Remnant, their owners, successors, assigns, tenants, subtenants, licensees, suppliers and customers which easement is described as follows:----- hundred ninety-one (4.991) cuerdas, with a length of one thousand three hundred four point zero (1,304.0) meters and a width of fifteen point zero zero (15.00) meters running from North to South."- remensioner Segment Four (4) - ----
+---The remnant of property number nine thousand seven hundred fifty-two (9,752), recorded at Page seventy-six (76), of volume one hundred fifty-one (151) of Ceiba, Registry of Property of Puerto Rico, Fajardo Section.--------As per the Registry of the Property, the Remnant is free from liens and encumbrances .--------THIRD: The Airport, the Conservation Zones, the Los Machos Three (3), the Hospital parcels and the Remnant resulted from deed of segregations and description of remnant, number afive hundred seventy four (574), executed on eighth (8th) day of October, two thousand ten (2010), before Notary Public Raul J. Vila Selles. ---FOURTH: The Government hereby reserves and constitutes a perpetual non-exclusive easement for the purpose of motor vehicle and pedestrian ingress and egress over upon and across the Airport parcel for the construction, repair, replacement, maintenance and operation of a twolane roadway, for the use and benefit of the Conservation Zones parcel, Los Machos Three (3) parcel, the Hospital Parcel and the Remnant, their owners, successors, assigns, tenants, subtenants, licensees, suppliers and customers which easement is described as follows --------"Strip of Land located in the wards of Machos, Chupacallos and Quebrada Seca, Municipality of Ceiba, with a total area of thirty-two thousand five hundred ninety-six point two (32,596.2) square meters, equivalent to eight point two hundred ninety-four (8.294) cuerdas, consisting hundred ninety-one (4.991) cuerdas, with a length of one thousand three hundred four point zero (1,304.0) meters and a width of fifteen point zero zero (15.00) meters running from North to South."-